tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

 - **Brown**

     It depends on the case.
 Some APIs don't exist at all or were never implemented; those will be removed directly.
-Others may have a few users, just very few; those will be marked first and removed in a later version.
+Others may still have users, just very few; those will be marked first and removed in a later version.

     For example, v4.8.2 already marked quite a few command-line parameters.
-They'll be removed over the next version or two, with a marking period in between. (**Murphy**: Got it.)
+They'll be removed over the next version or two, after a period of being marked as deprecated. (**Murphy**: Got it.)

 - **Cathy**